 A Home in the Heart of NYC

-The Korea Society’s dynamic programming, combined with our prime location at 350 Madison Avenue, offers fellows convenient access to leading experts and institutions across policy, business, finance, culture, the arts, and academia.
+The Korea Society’s dynamic programming, combined with our prime location at 350 Madison Avenue, offers senior fellows convenient access to leading experts and institutions across policy, business, finance, culture, the arts, and academia.

 The Korea Society is a uniquely multi-disciplinary nonprofit organization wholly dedicated to fostering greater awareness, understanding, and cooperation between the people of the United States and South Korea.
-Learn more about our organization here.

-An Unrivaled Experience
+An Unrivaled Experience and Benefits

 A Distinctive Curriculum and Experiential Learning